 1) Intuitive order forecasting and poor order calculation.
 Procurement managers often tend to order more inventory than is required, or they base their orders on intuition and professional work experience rather than on real business needs and demand levels.
 The cases we analyzed showed that 80% of intuition-based orders result in overstocking.

 2) Ordering in bulk.
 Suppliers often give discounts for larger orders.
 Sometimes, unethical suppliers can offer you discounts to get rid of their slow-moving goods.
 As a result, you end up carrying too much inventory that you cannot sell.
 If goods are not sold, they become dead stock.
 Some retailers we worked with complained that 3/4 of goods bought in bulk merely gather dust for more than a year, with only 1/4 of the batch getting sold.

 3) Sometimes suppliers pay retailers extra money to secure a place for their products during a promotion season.
 This measure may seem like a win-win situation for both the retailer and the supplier, as the retailer gets guaranteed money and stock.
 However, if the promotion figures are not successful, or if the sales level is lower than expected, the retailer ends up with overstocked shelves and the money received from the supplier is not enough to cover losses.

 4) Unfair practices and deals between procurement managers and suppliers.
 Unfortunately, sometimes managers can create dishonest relationships with suppliers.
 These orders have nothing to do with real business needs.
 Suppliers get rid of their dead stock by moving it to retailers’ warehouses.

-5) Rarely, national or international suppliers set special order thresholds or minimal order quantities influencing the orders made by retailers.
+5) Rarely, national or international suppliers set special order thresholds or minimum order quantities influencing the orders made by retailers.

 6) Sudden drop in demand levels.
 If this happens, you have to quickly recalculate and reconsider your optimal inventory levels.
 Your current stock level will be higher than the optimal one.
 The more often you compare, the better.